Akaflieg-Freiburg/enrouteManual/07-appendix/04-authors.rst

 ~~~~~~~~~~~~~

 **iOS Version** The app has been ported to iOS by Simon Schneider.
 Simon
-is currently student pilot (PPL) and member of the Akaflieg Freiburg
+recently got his PPL and is member of the Akaflieg Freiburg
 flight club, just like Stefan.

 **Programming** Heinz Blöchinger has helped us with OpenAir support.